-- Two Honors Seminars

-- Two Honors Enrichments or directed/independent study approved by the Honors Director

-- A Senior Honors Thesis
+- Two Honors Seminars (HONR 191) - Two Honors Enrichments or directed/independent study approved by the Honors Director - A Senior Honors Thesis - A 3.500 cumulative GPA or above at the time of graduation

-Honors Seminars group students together from a variety of disciplines to explore topics at an advanced level.
-In contrast, students may opt to add Honors Enrichment Credit to courses in which they have special interest.
+Honors Seminars\ group students together from a variety of disciplines to explore topics at an advanced level.
+In contrast, students may opt to add Honors Enrichment Credit\ to courses in which they have special interest.
 In doing so, the student has the opportunity to work closely with a professor and pursue a topic in the course at an advanced level.
 A capstone experience, the Senior Honors Thesis is a year-long project focused on an area of special academic interest, often relating to the total educational experience.
 To complete this work, students choose and work closely with a faculty mentor to formulate, research, create, and present a comprehensive and cohesive project.
 Completion of these components culminates with a ceremony in which each student is formally recognized and presented with a medallion to wear at commencement.

-In addition to students in the Emerging Scholars Program, all students with a 3.5 GPA or entering freshmen with a 28 ACT and a 3.75 or who finish in the top 5% of their class are eligible to take Honors Seminars and Honors Enrichment Credits.
+\In addition to students in the Emerging Scholars Program, all students with a 3.5 GPA or entering freshmen with a 28 ACT and a 3.75 or who finish in the top 5% of their class are eligible to take Honors Seminars and Honors Enrichment Credits.

 The Emerging Scholars Program is coordinated by Dr. Shelley Bradfield, the Honors director.
-For more information, on any of the components of the Honors program, contact the Honors Director or send an email to honors@central.edu.
+For more information, on any of the components of the Honors program, contact the Honors Director or send an email to bonors@central.edu.